Why You Should Teach Your Preschooler to Read

-Some parents teach their babies, toddlers or preschoolers to read but many early learning experts are opposed to this.
+Some parents teach their babies, toddlers, or preschoolers to read but many early learning experts are opposed to this.
 They say there's no point in teaching a young child to read because later readers will catch up.
 I read a comment from an early learning specialist who said she wasn't aware of any studies that found that earlier readers remained ahead.
-If you're a parent of a young child and you come across these kinds of arguments, you may think teaching your baby, toddler or preschooler to read is pointless.
+If you're a parent of a young child and you come across these kinds of arguments, you may think teaching your baby, toddler, or preschooler to read is pointless.

-Few studies have compared preschool readers to school age readers but the few that have done this found that preschool readers actually do remain ahead of later readers.
+Few studies have compared preschool readers to school-age readers but the few that have done this found that preschool readers actually do remain ahead of later readers.
 And the earlier a child starts reading the more ahead they are.
 A child who starts reading at age 3 is ahead of a child who starts reading at age 4.
 And a child who starts reading at age 4 is ahead of a child that starts reading at age 5.
 Children who start reading at age 5 are ahead of those who start reading at age 6.
-Early readers typically were a couple of grade levels ahead of school age readers and many had already skipped a grade.
+Early readers typically were a couple of grade levels ahead of school-age readers and many had already skipped a grade.

 Studies of Early Readers

-In Finland about one third of students can read before starting formal schooling at age 7.
+In Finland, about one-third of students can read before starting formal schooling at age 7.
 The Finnish language is almost completely phonetic, so children who can't read at all catch up in decoding skills within a few months.
 However, even in Finland where learning to read is a much easier task, preschool readers still have greater reading fluency in later years.

 Explanations for the Early Reading Advantage

-One explanation is that a child who learns to read early can build up a vocabulary and base of knowledge on their own.
+One explanation for this early reading advantage is that a child who learns to read early can build up a vocabulary and base of knowledge on their own.
 I think this probably does play a role.
 Another is that parents of early readers may be more motivated about learning in general.
 There may be a difference in the motivation of parents who teach reading to their preschooler versus some of those who leave the job to the schools.
 However, I think there probably isn't a whole lot of difference in motivation between a parent who puts in the effort to teach at age 3 versus age 4.

 Still another explanation is that earlier readers may be more intelligent to begin with.
 However, even when compared to children with similar IQs the early reading advantage remains.
-The Denver public schools study randomly assigned children to the accelerated reading program, so it's unlikely that there were differences in intelligence among the kids studied.
+The Denver public schools study randomly assigned children to the accelerated reading program, so it's unlikely there were differences in intelligence among the kids studied.
 You may wonder why a one year head start in reading could possibly make a difference that shows up years later in 4th, 5th, or 6th grade.